UCSD-CSS-002/ucsd-css-002.github.io/_sources/course/syllabus.md

 ### Basis

-Course grades will be calculated with the following breakdown:
+Course grades will be calculated with the following (approximate) breakdown:
-- 40% 6 weekly problem sets (weeks 2-9)
+- 35% 6 weekly problem sets (weeks 2-9)
-- 35% 10 weekly labs
+- 40% 10 weekly labs
 - 15% final project (see [Final Project](final.md))
 - 10% participation